metaterminal/metaterminal.fyi/content/puzzles/_index.md

 I like puzzles, and sometimes I write them.
 Over the years, I've written quite a few.
 Puzzles are ordered in reverse chronological order by release date.

+### Shardhunt (2023)

+[Shardhunt](https://shardhunt.com/) is an upcoming puzzlehunt written by some core members of the puzzlehunt team 17th Shard.

+It takes place in the same canon as Shardhunt 0 (which has never been publicly released), but knowledge of that hunt is not necessary and will provide no advantage for explorers.

 ### Brown Puzzlehunt (2023)

 My most recent work so far.
 I helped write many things for Brown Puzzlehunt, most of which are listed below.